gitorious/mainline/doc/upgrading-to-gitorious3.md

   Gitorious may no longer support Ruby 1.8.7.
 Note: If you upgrade Ruby, you must reinstall passenger if you are serving the app with it.
+* Make sure you have at least version 1.3.5 of the Bundler rubygem installed ("gem install bundler", then reboot and "bundler -v" to verify).
+* Install new dependencies: postgresql dev libraries.
+  Example for yum-based package install:
+  "yum install postgresql-devel.i686"
 * Upgrade your gitorious.yml.
 This can be done automatically for you by running bin/upgrade-gitorious3-config.
 Your old configuration will mostly work.
 If you decide to not upgrade it at this point, the